DataSF/datasf.github.io/showcase/datascience/_posts/2018-01-11-preserving-art-for-the-future.md

     url: >-
       https://drive.google.com/file/d/0B3nQt7K8TDq0NmVaX3RjMGE0bG8/view?usp=sharing
 featured: true
+excerpt: Have you ever looked at a work of public art and wondered - will that always be here?
+Will it be around for future generations?
+The San Francisco Arts Commission] asks the same question because their job is to ensure that the city’s Civic Art Collection is preserved for current and future residents and visitors.
 ---

 Have you ever looked at a work of public art and wondered - will that always be here?
 Will it be around for future generations?
-The [San Francisco Arts Commission](http://www.sfartscommission.org/) asks the same question because their job is to ensure that the city’s [Civic Art Collection](http://www.sfartscommission.org/our-role-impact/programs/public-art) is preserved for current and future residents and visitors.&nbsp;
+The [San Francisco Arts Commission](http://www.sfartscommission.org/) asks the same question because their job is to ensure that the city’s [Civic Art Collection](http://www.sfartscommission.org/our-role-impact/programs/public-art) is preserved for current and future residents and visitors.

 But there’s something tricky about public art preservation: every single piece is unique.So how can you estimate the costs to preserve pieces that are by nature non-standard?